hmakelin/gisnav/README.md

-# Map Based Navigation for PX4-ROS 2
+# Map Based Visual Navigation for PX4-ROS 2
 ## Introduction
 > **WARNING:** Do not use this software for a real use case.
 This software is untested and has only been demonstrated
 > with PX4 in a software-in-the-loop (SITL) environment.